Exabyte-io/documentation/docs/properties-directory/scalar/zero-point-energy.md

 # Thermal Vibrations and Zero Point Energy

-A second contribution to the internal energy, besides the [cohesive chemical component](total-energy.md), originates from the thermally-induced **lattice vibrations (phonons)**.
+A further contribution to the internal energy of a material structure originates from the thermally-induced **lattice vibrations (phonons)**.
 These are particularly significant at high temperatures, but in the context of [DFT](../../models/dft/overview.md) computations performed at zero temperature they are typically negligible in terms of their energetic contribution.
 This contribution however remains finite and positive in magnitude due to quantum residual effects.

-This **"Zero-point Energy"** [^1] contribution to the internal energy of a zero-temperature solid can be computed separately.
+This **"Zero-point Energy"** [^1] contribution to the internal energy of a zero-temperature solid can thus be computed separately.

 ## Computation